emdsiith/emdsdeep/README.md

 # pytorch-deeplab-xception

+**Update on 2019/01/05.
+Added Non-Bottleneck layers for the decoder modules to improve the upsampling performance**

+**Update on 2019/01/05.
+Added ASPP context encoding modules after the Resnet101 encoders to improve the global context learning information**

 **Update on 2018/12/06.
 Provide model trained on VOC and SBD datasets.**

 **Update on 2018/11/24.
 Release newest version code, which fix some previous issues and also add support for new backbones and multi-gpu training.
 For previous code, please see in `previous` branch**